 We May Be Able To Help

-If you or a loved one suffered injury or death because of a blood transfusion mistake, you should seek the advice of an experienced attorney as soon as possible.
-The medical malpractice attorneys at Berkowitz Hanna have extensive experience representing individuals injured because of a blood transfusion mistake.
+If you or a loved one suffered injury or death because of a blood transfusion mistake in CT, you should seek the advice of an experienced attorney as soon as possible.
+The CT malpractice attorneys at Berkowitz Hanna have extensive experience representing individuals injured because of a blood transfusion mistake.

 Blood Transfusions 101

 Blood transfusions involve the infusion of donated blood into a patient’s own blood supply.
 From start to finish, the process is complex and includes a series of steps:

 - The blood is collected from the donor (at a blood drive, from a family member, etc.).

 - The donated blood undergoes extensive testing for blood type as well as several medical conditions, blood-borne illnesses, and more.

 - The blood is stored, typically at a blood bank.